Ralph Iwamoto

-Aurora, from 1957, demonstrates the artist's use of muted colors and organic forms.
+Although best known for his abstract and minimalist paintings, in 1955, he produced a group of surrealist canvases influenced by both Wilfredo Lam and the flora of Hawaii.
+Green Moss Figure is an example.
+Aurora, from 1957, demonstrates the artist's use of muted colors and organic forms in his abstract work.
 The Butler Institute of American Art (Youngstown, Ohio), the Herbert F. Johnson Museum of Art (Cornell University, Ithaca, NY), the Honolulu Museum of Art, the New Mexico Museum of Art (Santa Fe), and the Weatherspoon Art Museum (Greensboro, North Carolina) are among the public collections holding work by Ralph Iwamoto.